Kanye West Calls Out Kamala Harris: 'A Woman We Ain't Seen Since the Election'

-Kanye West took called out Kamala Harris in an interview published Thursday, questioning the whereabouts and work ethic of the seldom-seen vice president.
+Kanye West called out Kamala Harris in an interview published Thursday, questioning the whereabouts and work ethic of the seldom-seen vice president.

 The billionaire fashion mogul — who has legally changed his name to Ye — posed his questions during an extensive interview on the Revolt TV show, as Breitbart News reported.